The Strength of Local Structures in Decentralized Network Formation: A Static Network Formation Game

 \subsection{Potential games}

-The network formation game described above is fairly general, admitting $|{\cal G}_N| = 2^{N(N-1)}$ distinct realizations of strategies.
+The network formation game described above is fairly general, admitting $|{\cal G}_N| = 2^{N(N-1)}$ distinct action profiles.
 Because of its complexity, studying properties of the general game (such as its equilibria) becomes intractable for large $N$.
 In this section I characterize a special subset of games, called \textit{potential games} \citep{monderer_potential_1996}, which have a structure that allows for a more tractable study of their properties.
 I also state necessary and sufficient conditions for the network formation game to be a potential game.

 \begin{definition} The network formation game $({\cal J}_N, {\cal G}_N, U)$ is a potential game if there exists a function $\Phi: {\cal G}_N \to \mathbb{R}$, called the \textit{potential}, such that

 for all $i \in {\cal J}_N$, $g \in {\cal G}_N$ and $s_i, s_i' \in {\cal S}_{i,N}$.\footnote{More specifically, this is a \textit{cardinal} potential game.
 In an \textit{ordinal} potential game only the signs of these differences would have to match.} \end{definition}